ImFlog/microservices-security/README.md

 # Keycloak POC

 ## Support

 This repo contains the materials for the conference "La sécurité dans une architecture microservices ?
 Pas de soucis !"

 You can find the slides (in french) in the "slides" directory

 ## Global

-This POC is composed of three projects:
+This POC is composed of four projects:

-- A NodeJS application serving the frontend (using https://www.npmjs.com/package/client-oauth2)
+- An angular application serving the frontend (using [keycloak-angular](https://www.npmjs.com/package/keycloak-angular))
-- A Gateway (Zuul)
+- A Gateway (Zuul + Spring)
-- A Resource Server (Spring MVC)
+- Two Resource Server : one in spring and the other in dotnet

 All three linked to Keycloak to manage the authentication.

 ## Flow

 front (public client) -> Keycloak login (Authorization server).
 To login use your ldap e-mail and password.

 The front retrieve the tokens (id, access, refresh) after the authorization flow.